Dynamic Pricing and Advertising with Demand Learning: Missing Proofs of Section

 Recall that in every round $t$, \Cref{algo:dynamic pricing and advertising} sets the price $\offeredPrice_t$ and advertising strategy $\distOfMean_t$ as an optimal solution of program \ref{empricial opt} that approximates the benchmark \ref{program: benchmark} in two ways.
 Firstly, it restricts the price and support of advertising strategy to be in a discretized space $\discPrice \times \{\discPostMeanSpace_p, p\in\discPrice\}$.
-And secondly, it approximates the true demand function with an upper bound $\UCBDemand_t$.
-Our proof consists of two main steps that correspond to bounding the errors due to each of the above approximations. \begin{itemize} \item \textbf{Step 1: bounding the discretization error using a rounding argument (see \Cref{subsec:rounding}).}\\ To separate the discretization error from the error due to demand function estimation, we consider an intermediate optimization problem \ref{program: intermediate} obtained on replacing the UCB demand function $\UCBDemand_t$ with the true demand function $\demand$ (while keeping the discretized space for $p,\distOfMean$).
+Secondly, it approximates the true demand function with an upper bound $\UCBDemand_t$.
+Our proof consists of two main steps that bound the errors due to each of the above approximations.
+Due to the space limit, all missing proofs in this section are deferred to \Cref{apx:main proof}. \begin{itemize}[leftmargin=*, topsep=0pt, itemsep = 0pt] \item \textbf{Step 1: bounding the discretization error using a rounding argument (see \Cref{subsec:rounding}).}\\ To separate the discretization error from the error due to demand function estimation, we consider an intermediate optimization problem \ref{program: intermediate} (in \Cref{subsec:rounding}) obtained on replacing the UCB demand function $\UCBDemand_t$ with the true demand function $\demand$ (while keeping the discretized space for $p,\distOfMean$).
 Let $\discretizedOptPrice, \discretizedOptAdver$ be an optimal solution of program \ref{program: intermediate}.
 We show that the revenue $\Rev(\discretizedOptPrice, \discretizedOptAdver)$ is sufficiently close (within $2\varepsilon$) to the optimal revenue $\Rev(\optPrice, \optAdver)$.
-This bound is obtained using a careful {\em rounding} argument: we show that the optimal price $\optPrice$ and the optimal advertising $\optAdver$ can be rounded to a new price $\newPrice$ and a new advertising $\newAdver$ that satisfy \begin{itemize} \item[]{(i)} feasibility ({\bf Lemma \ref{lem:feasibility adver}}): $\newPrice\in\discPrice, \supp(\newAdver)\subseteq\supp(\discPostMeanSpace_{\newPrice})$; and \item[]{(ii)} revenue guarantee ({\bf Lemma \ref{lem:revenue guarantee}}): $\Rev(\newPrice, \newAdver) \ge \Rev(\optPrice, \optAdver) - 2\epsilon$. \end{itemize}
+This bound is obtained using a careful {\em rounding} argument: we show that the optimal price $\optPrice$ and the optimal advertising $\optAdver$ can be rounded to a new price $\newPrice$ and a new advertising $\newAdver$ that satisfy \begin{itemize}[leftmargin=*, topsep=-1pt, itemsep = -1pt] \item[]{(i)} feasibility ({\bf \Cref{lem:feasibility adver}}): $\newPrice\in\discPrice, \supp(\newAdver)\subseteq\supp(\discPostMeanSpace_{\newPrice})$; and \item[]{(ii)} revenue guarantee ({\bf \Cref{lem:revenue guarantee}}): $\Rev(\newPrice, \newAdver) \ge \Rev(\optPrice, \optAdver) - 2\epsilon$. \end{itemize}